Journey Genetic Testing 1-855-362-5224 Confidential Online Ordering 24/7

 Clinical Laboratory Improvement Amendments (CLIA)

-All CLIA and AABB accredited laboratories must pass a rigorous review and inspection of their testing processes and laboratory to insure that tests are being done accurately and thoroughly.
-Accredited laboratories also participate in proficiency tests and are re-inspected annually.
+All CLIA and AABB accredited laboratories must pass a rigorous review and inspection of their testing processes and laboratory.
+The purpose of this is to guarantee the accurate and thorough execution of tests.
+Accredited laboratories further participate in proficiency tests and undergo annual re-inspections to maintain their accreditation.

 ANAB Accreditation ISO/IEC 17025